 The Stripe-neck Musk Turtle, Sternotherus minor peltifer, is found in the western panhandle.
 It is similar to the Loggerhead Musk Turtle but has a flatter shell.

 The Common Musk Turtle aka The Stinkpot Turtle,Sternotherus odoratus is a species of small turtle native to southeastern Canada and much of the Eastern United States.
 It is also known as the common musk turtle, eastern musk turtle, or stinkpot due to its ability to release a foul musky odor from scent glands on the edge of its shell, possibly to deter predation.

-We have a group of Three-Stripe Turtles here at Crazy Critters that consist of two males, two females, and two unknown sexes.
+We have a group of Three-Stripe Turtles here at Crazy Critters.
 These animals have found their way to us and have become one of our conservation groups.
 Offspring will be used strictly for education with the largest percentages being released to the wild.

 Many people catch turtles here in Florida.
 We can argue if it is right or wrong.
 What we do know is that if you captive raise an animal for numbers of years.
 Then release that animal in the wild.
 Contamination from unknown bacteria and other pathogens harm the turtle or the environment because of the turtle.

 Crazy Critters was established to provide non-releasable animals with a naturalistic forever home.

 Also prohibited is taking species that look similar to the imperiled species, which include common snapping turtles and cooters.